tonycoco/heroku-buildpack-ember-cli/README.md

 *Be sure to use `https` when you set this up for added security.*

+#### Force HTTPS

+For most Ember applications that make any kind of authenticated requests (sending an auth token with a request for example), HTTPS should be used.
+Enable this feature in nginx by setting `FORCE_HTTPS`.

+    heroku config:set FORCE_HTTPS=true

 ### Custom

 Need to make a custom nginx configuration change?
 No problem.
 In your Ember CLI application, add a `config/nginx.conf.erb` file.
 You can copy the existing configuration file in this repo and make your changes to it.